Creates a new table in the current database.

 The example uses a fact table in which to insert different values.
 The example below creates the fact table

-CREATE FACT TABLE t1 ( col1 INT NULL , col2 INT NOT NULL UNIQUE, col3 INT NULL DEFAULT 1, col4 INT NOT NULL DEFAULT 1, col5 TEXT ) PRIMARY INDEX col2;
+CREATE FACT TABLE t1 ( col1 INTEGER NULL , col2 INTEGER NOT NULL UNIQUE, col3 INTEGER NULL DEFAULT 1, col4 INTEGER NOT NULL DEFAULT 1, col5 TEXT ) PRIMARY INDEX col2;

 Once we’ve created the table, we can manipulate the values with different INSERT statements.
 Following are detailed descriptions of different examples of these: